Hive-Academy/Anubis-MCP/docs/files/implementation-plan-elimination-summary.md

-# Implementation Plan Elimination - Major Workflow Simplification
+# Implementation Plan Elimination - Complete Workflow Simplification

 ## Overview

-This document summarizes the major refactoring that eliminates implementation plans and creates a direct task-subtask relationship with enhanced implementation context stored directly in subtasks.
+This document summarizes the completed major refactoring that has successfully eliminated implementation plans and established a direct task-subtask relationship with enhanced implementation context stored directly in subtasks.

 ## What Was Changed